bikeshaving/crank/docs/WIP.md

 }
 ```

-`MyButton` is a custom button which bubbles a custom event whose type is `"custombutton.click"` with the `id` of the button as the `detail` of the event whenever the button is clicked.
-This event is not bubbled to parent DOM nodes but to parent component contexts, and in the example it propagates to the component context of `MyApp`.
+`MyButton` is a button which bubbles a custom event whose type is `"custombutton.click"` with the `id` of the button as the `detail` of the event whenever the button is clicked.
+This event is not bubbled to parent DOM nodes but to parent component contexts, and in the example, it propagates to the component context of `MyApp`.
 Using custom events and event bubbling allows you to encapsulate state transitions within parent components, without resorting to complicated state management solutions like `Redux` or `Vuex`.

 ### Accessing rendered values
 Sometimes, the declarative rendering of DOM nodes is not enough, and you’ll want to access the actual DOM nodes you’ve rendered, to call imperative methods like `el.focus()`, for instance.
 To facilitate this, Crank will pass rendered DOM nodes back into the generator, so `yield` expressions can themselves be read or assigned to variables to access the rendered DOM nodes.
-The followig component is focused whenever it is updated (though not for the first render).
+The following component is focused whenever it is updated.

 ```jsx
 function *MyInput (props) {